-This painting of the house is from a larger work by Hesketh Hubbard (1892-1957) It was presented to Eric Simonds in January 1952 by Capt A.S Drew, to celebrate 50 years at the brewery.
-It was paid for by a Brewery staff subscription.
+This painting of the house is from a larger work by Hesketh Hubbard (1892-1957) It was paid for by a Brewery staff subscription and presented to Eric Simonds in January 1952 by Capt A.S Drew, to celebrate his 50 years service at the brewery.

-It was a grand Victorian mansion in the Gothic Rennaissance style, with features that seem to have been salvaged from earlier buildings.
-There was often with more than one family living there.
+It is a grand Victorian mansion in the Gothic Rennaissance style, with features like the oak panelling in the family dining room salvaged from earlier buildings.
+There was often more than one family living there.
 Henry Simonds’ wife Emily [Boulger] died in 1897 and they had no children.
-So, in 1901 so he invited his nephew Louis de Luze Simonds (1852-1916) with his wife Mary and 5 children to join him.
-They left ‘The Point’ on Bath Road, Reading, where the ‘East Wing’ had just been extended, to make room for them.
+So, in 1901 his nephew Louis de Luze Simonds (1852-1916) with his wife Mary and 5 children joined him.
+They left ‘The Point’ on Bath Road, Reading, where the ‘East Wing’ on the right of this image had recently been built, to make room for his growing family.

 The Point, Bath Road, Reading.
 Now a hotel, which was in walking distance from The Brewery.

-Louis then traveled to the Reading Brewery daily by train from Basingstoke.
+Louis then travelled to the Reading Brewery daily by train from Basingstoke.

 The Coat of Arms of Louis de Luze Simonds is displayed on a stained glass window in the lobby;